Understanding God's Plan of Universal Reconciliation for All

 The Greek word for ‘only begotten’ is monogenēs.
-Let us now fully understand the huge significance of this Holy Spirit inspired Greek word.
+Let us now fully understand the huge significance of this God inspired Greek word.

-One time, in John 1:18, monogenēs is used to confirm the truth that Jesus Christ is the only begotten God, proving the truth that God the Father (Yahveh Elohim) gave birth to God the Son (Yeshua Elohim).
-Only the New American Standard Bible (NASB) translates John 1:18 correctly in accordance with the Greek Manuscripts, as we explain in detail later in this chapter.
+One time, in John 1:18, monogenēs is used to confirm the truth that Jesus Christ is the only begotten God, proving the truth that God the Father (Yahweh Elohim) gave birth to God the Son (Yeshua Elohim).

-Many modern English translations of the New Testament like the NIV, which support the doctrine of the Trinity, have tried to downgrade the importance of monogenēs.
-They mistranslate monogenēs to mean ‘the only son’ instead of ‘the only begotten son’.
+Some modern English translations of the New Testament like the NIV and RSV which support the doctrine of the Trinity, have downgraded the importance of the Greek word monogenēs.
+They mistranslate monogenēs to mean ‘the only Son’ instead of ‘the only begotten Son’.
 In fact, to call Jesus Christ ‘the only Son of God’ brings contradiction into the Word of God because the Bible refers to many sons of God.
 Both angels and men are also called sons of God in the Bible.
 The crucial difference is that Jesus Christ is the only begotten Son of God, whilst angels and men are all created sons of God.

-Yes, Father God, the one and only true God actually gave birth to His one and only begotten Son, Jesus Christ.
-Here, we are talking about the Spirit birth of Jesus Christ and not His Human virgin birth.
+Yes, Father God, the only true God actually gave birth to His only begotten Son, Jesus Christ.
+Here, we are talking about the Spirit birth of Jesus Christ before the creation of the world, and not His Human virgin birth approximately two thousand years ago.
 God the Father, who is Spirit, begot (birthed) God the Son, who is also Spirit.
 Spirit begot Spirit.
-The Spirit birth of Jesus happened in the beginning, before the foundation of the world, before God created the universe and everything in it through His Son.
+The Spirit birth of Jesus Christ happened in the beginning, before the foundation of the world, before Father God created the universe and everything in it through His only begotten Son.

-How could Father God, who has no wife, beget a Son who is also clearly referred to as God in the Bible?
-How could God beget God?
-The truth of the Bible that Father God actually birthed His Son is a great stumbling block for most people to accept the Word of God at face value.
-We shall soon explain this life changing truth in greater detail.
+How could Father God, who has no wife, have begotten a Son who is also clearly referred to as God in the Bible?
+How could God have begotten God?
+Father God is Spirit and He did not need a wife to beget His Son.
+The truth of the Bible that Father God actually birthed His Son is a great stumbling block for most people to accept the Word of God at its face value.
+We shall soon explain this life changing and God exalting truth in greater detail.